PenguLoader/PenguLoader/API_DOCS.md

 ## `__llver` (property)

-This property contains version of Pengu Loader in string.
+This property contains the version of Pengu Loader in a string.

 Example:
 ```js